Wensber/TextTheSpire/README.md

 Relics with a counter will display its count.

 Inspect:
-This window is used to display more details of certain things.
+This window is used to examine something in more detail.
-Currently this is limited to cards in hand and map nodes.
-When you inspect a card in hand this window will display the cards damage, block, magic number, heal, draw, and discard values if the value is significant.
+When you inspect a card, relic, or potion, this window will display the name, description, and variables of the inspected object.
 When you inspect a map node, this window will display a filtered version of the map with only nodes you can reach from your current position and can reach the inspected node.
 The inspected node is effectively a destination and all displayed nodes are nodes you can pass on your way from your current node to this destination.
-In this window nodes are not displayed with connections.
 More details about inspection in Controls.

 Controls: